 The Department of Health (1992) has set guidelines for maximum annual application to agricultural land of heavy metals (in sewage sludge).
 These guidelines may be used for assessing the impact of metals deposited on land in the vicinity of the MASL site.
-The guidelines for copper, lead and zinc are 12, 15 and 30 kilograms per hectare per year, respectively.
-This equates to 3.3, 4.1 and 8.2 mg/m2/day for copper, lead and zinc respectively.
+The guidelines for copper, lead and zinc are 3.3, 4.1 and 8.2 mg/m2/day for copper, lead and zinc respectively.
 There is no guideline for aluminium.

-The highest values recorded for the dissolved metals deposited in the 2016-2017 monitoring year were 1%, 4%, and 2% of the respective guidelines for copper, lead, and zinc.
-The levels of dissolved aluminium were slightly above historical medians (which range from 0.197 to 0.255 mg/m2/day) for all four sites, while particulate aluminium levels were below the median values (ranging from 0.580 to 1.52 mg/m2/day) for all four sites.
+The highest values recorded for the dissolved metals deposited in the 2017-2018 monitoring year were <1%, 2%, and 2% of the respective guidelines for copper, lead, and zinc.
+With the exception of site AIR004603, the levels of dissolved aluminium were well below historical medians (which range from 0.198 to 0.254 mg/m2/day) for all four sites, while particulate aluminium levels were above the median values for sites AIR004601 and AIR004602 (0.580 and 0.815 mg/m2/day respectively), and below the median values for sites AIR004603 and AIR4604 (1.4 and 0.782 mg/m2/day respectively).

-In comparison to the median values found at the urban 'state of the environment' monitoring site AIR000012, the MASL deposition gauge sites showed copper deposition rates that were similar to those in an urban area close to a main road, while zinc deposition rates were mostly much lower than the urban median.
+In comparison to the median values found at the urban 'state of the environment' monitoring site AIR000012, the MASL deposition gauge sites showed copper and zinc deposition rates that were mostly much lower those in an urban area close to a main road.